 A Higher-Ed Marketer’s Guide to SEO Keyword Research and Strategy

-Kelsey Peludat Jul 29, 2024 Kelsey Peludat SEO Content Specialist Persona The Enthusiastic and Compassionate Patron
+Kelsey Peludat Jul 29, 2024 Kelsey Peludat Content + SEO Specialist Persona The Enthusiastic and Compassionate Patron

 When developing a new Search Engine Optimization (SEO) strategy, it can be tempting to immediately dive into the most time-consuming tasks—like writing the content—and assume you’ll figure out your keywords later.
 While keyword research may seem inconsequential, it ultimately forms the foundation of your on-page SEO strategy.